 The following report provides a breakdown of the cost of case management and direct services provided to adults and children and families with I/DD, for the period of July 1, 2022 through June 30, 2023.
 The report details the expenditure of \$11,234,550 mill levy funding used for the services and supports that were delivered to approximately 4,608 individuals and their families.
 Graph A illustrates the percentage costs incurred by case management, adult services, and children and family services as funded by mill levy dollars.
 Section I of the report presents the expenditures for case management services for adults and children and families.
 Section II of the report presents the detail of expenditures for adult services.
-Lastly, Section IV offers additional background related to how services for both adult and children and family services.
+Section IV offers additional background related to how services are funded and the nature of expenditures of intellectual and developmental disability services for both adult and children and family services.
 It provides the reader a clear breakdown of the cost of services by funder, type of service and on a per-person basis.